Skip to main content

 The useScope Hook Explained

 The useScope function takes an object called elements as its parameter.
 This object contains key-value pairs where each key represents the tag name of the custom element, and the corresponding value is the element's class (the custom element definition).
 This allows the function to programmatically register multiple custom elements within a single component.
 Inside the loop, it checks whether the custom element with the specified key (tag name) has already been defined in the customElements registry using customElements.get(key).
-If it hasn't been defined, it calls define() (as created in my previous article) to register the custom element with a unique tag for this instance of the component.
-The define function is the same one we created in the previous article to define custom elements.
+If it hasn't been defined, it calls define() (as created earlier) to register the custom element with a unique tag for this instance of the component.

 The key idea here is that by dynamically registering custom elements in this scoped manner, developers can create reusable components without worrying about naming conflicts or polluting the global custom elements registry.
 Each custom element can be scoped specifically to the component using it, allowing for greater flexibility and modularity across different parts of the application.